N. Viswanadham

-Nukala Viswanadham (born 9 November 1943 in India), an Indian Academic, is currently INSA Senior Scientist at the Department of Computer Science and Automation, Indian Institute of Science.
-He is a Fellow of Third World Academy of Sciences.
+Nukala Viswanadham (born 9 November 1943 in India), an Indian academic, is currently an INSA Senior Scientist at the Department of Computer Science and Automation, Indian Institute of Science.
+He is a Fellow of the Third World Academy of Sciences.
 He is an elected Fellow of Indian National Science Academy, Indian Academy of Sciences, Indian National Academy of Engineering, and IEEE.
-He was a recipient of S.K.
+He was a recipient of the S.K.
 Mitra Memorial Award of INAE.
-He worked at Indian Institute of Science as a Professor, National University of Singapore, and Indian School of Business.
+He worked at the Indian Institute of Science as a Professor, at the National University of Singapore, and Indian School of Business.